ServiceNow Flows

 REST API

-Full HTTP API for CI/CD integration.
-Validate, create, read, and export flows programmatically.
+Full HTTP API with OpenAPI docs for CI/CD pipelines.
+Create, read, and export flows programmatically.

 Sample Flows